 If you are keen on enjoying a life that is ‘stress-free’, here are 10 mindful habits of people who don’t take stress.

-I have compiled this list of habits based on my own habits, my mother’s habits (who is another stress-free person), and learnings from the people I know who are living a mindful and a stress free life.
+I have compiled this list of habits based on my own habits, my mother’s habits (who is another stress-free person), and learnings from the people I know who are living a mindful and stress-free life.

 So here it goes